DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 (added in v7.0)

-OpenTelemetry metrics are counters designed to provide a high level overview of the frequency of events that are occurring in an IdentityServer implementation.
-They are intended to be used to provide an indication of overall health and are typically used to show graphs on a dashboard or to set up monitoring rules.
-When that monitoring reveals issues, the traces and logs are used to investigate further.
+OpenTelemetry metrics are run-time measurements that are are intended to provide an indication of overall health and are typically used to show graphs on a dashboard or to set up monitoring rules.
+When that monitoring reveals issues, traces and logs are used to investigate further.
 Open Telemetry monitoring tools often provide features to find the traces and logs corresponding to certain metrics.

-IdentityServer emits metrics from the IdentityServer library.
+IdentityServer emits metrics from the IdentityServer middleware and services.
 Our quick start for the UI also [contains metrics](#metrics-in-the-ui) that can be used as a starting point for monitoring UI events.
 The metric counters that IdentityServer emits are designed to not contain any sensitive information.
 They often are tagged to indicate the source of the events.